-In 2017, Al DeCesaris took on an exciting endeavor to create awareness about Sturge-Weber Syndrome and raise funds for medical research.
-His 31-day, 555-mile journey began in St. Jean Pied-de-Port, France at the base of the Pyrenees Mountains and had him hiking the Camino de Santiago to the Cathedral of Santiago de Compostela in Galicia, Spain before reaching his final destination of Cape Finesterre overlooking the Atlantic Ocean.
-In honor of those affected by this devastating disorder, Al dedicated each day of his journey across Spain to a person living with Sturge-Weber Syndrome.
+In 2017, Al DeCesaris took on an exciting endeavor in honor of his niece Jenna to raise awareness and funds for Sturge-Weber Syndrome (SWS) research.
+His 31-day, 555-mile Hiking Camino de Santiago For a Cure journey began in St. Jean Pied-de-Port, France at the base of the Pyrenees Mountains and had him hiking the historic Camino de Santiago across the Iberian Peninsula to the Cathedral of Santiago de Compostela in Galicia, Spain before reaching his final destination of Cape Finesterre overlooking the Atlantic Ocean.
+Each day of Al’s journey of hope across Spain was dedicated to a different person living with SWS, and led to a greater understanding of SWS, engendered acceptance of those living with the disorder, and raised critical funds for medical research to further the efforts to find a cure.

 Starting/ending locations and number of kilometers covered: